Abhijit2505/Cat-Photo-Classification/README.md

                 b2 - bias vector of shape (n_y, 1)

 #### 2. Forward Propagation:
-Implement the linear part of a layers forward propagation**.
+Implement the linear part of a layers forward propagation,

     Arguments:
         A - activations from previous layer (or input data): (size of previous layer, number of examples)